igorgrv/BrazilianValidations/README.md

 * Currency
 * Numbers in full (155 = one hundred and fifty-five)
 * Documents (CPF and CNPJ)
+* Zip Code

+### Zip Code
+To locate the street, neighborhood and others, the "[API  Via Cep](http://viacep.com.br/)" was used, which was consumed via REST, using JAX-RS and Jersey.

 ## Download
 ```